 Abstract

 The emotions associated with moral convictions can have profound implications for societies, as they shape people’s action tendencies in response to moral events.
-It has been found that attitudes founded on strong moral convictions have strong ties to emotions.
-Research on ties between moral conviction and emotion has thus far focused on expansive and general moral convictions (i.e., moral convictions about general topics such as abortion, same-sex marriage, gun control).
-However, in daily life, people do not only encounter general moral issues.
-They also frequently encounter concrete and focused moral events, which are more nuanced and not every daily moral experience evokes an intense emotional reaction.
-In this investigation, I suggest that having a strong general moral conviction, might be insufficient to amplify one’s emotions and influence subsequent action tendencies in a specific event, even when the event is related to the broader domain of the moral conviction.
+Previous work has shown that attitudes founded on strong moral convictions are strongly tied to emotions.
+Research on the association between moral conviction and emotion has, thus far, focused on moral convictions related to broad, overarching topics (e.g., abortion, same-sex marriage, gun control).
+However, in daily life, people encounter moral issues that are less general, rather ones that are concrete and specific.
+These types of moral events are more nuanced; however, it is important to note that not every daily moral experience evokes an intense emotional reaction.
+In the present research, I suggest that having a strong, general moral conviction might be insufficient to amplify one’s emotions and influence subsequent action tendencies in response to a specific event, even when the event is related to the broader domain of the moral conviction.

 2. General Discussion

-Do attitudes that are held with great moral conviction always have strong ties to intense emotional reactions and action tendencies?
-Morality models have generally posited that attitudes high in moral conviction (elicit intense emotions, which shape behavioral reactions.
-The model presented here suggest that this assumption does not always hold true.
-I argue that the morality models positing untangle ties between moral conviction and emotions are based on research that have not differentiated, both conceptually and methodologically, between different moral situations.
-In particular, past research did not distinguished between general moral convictions concerning issues and topics versus general moral convictions when related specific events.
-In this investigation I show that in a political context, though people hold moral convictions regarding political issues in generalin general, when they encounter concrete events that are related to these general issues they respond with different emotional intensities.
-I suggest that general moral conviction related to a specific event leads to intense emotion only when the moral violation that is most prominent in the event is relevant to the foundations that one endorses.
-Differences in emotional reactions to moral events may lead to mutual accusations of a lack of concern for morality and constitute a site of tension and conflict between people and groups in society.
-My research, drawing from theories of moral emotions (Haidt, 2001; Tangney, Stuewig & Mashek, 2007), The Integrated Theory of Moral Conviction (Skitka et al., 2008), and Moral Foundations Theory (Haidt & Graham, 2007; Haidt & Joseph, 2004), provides an explanation for the variety of intensity in emotional reactions to moral events.
-Using these theories, I developed a model showing that political beliefs, which are connected to fundamental moral foundations, moderate the ties between general moral conviction and emotional reaction intensities to specific moral events.
+Do attitudes that are held with strong moral conviction always co-occur with intense emotional reactions and action tendencies?
+Morality models have generally posited that attitudes held with strong moral conviction elicit intense emotions, which subsequently shape behavioral reactions.
+The model presented here suggests that this assumption does not always hold true.
+I argue that the morality models, which propose close ties between moral conviction and emotions, are based on research that have not differentiated – both conceptually and methodologically – between different moral situations.
+In particular, past research has not distinguished between general moral convictions that concern broad issues or topics and general moral convictions that relate to specific events.
+In this investigation, I focus on a political context to illustrate that, although people hold moral convictions regarding political issues in general, when they encounter specific political events they may respond with varying levels of emotional intensity.
+I suggest that a general moral conviction that relates to a specific event leads to an intense emotional response only when the moral violation that is most prominent in the event is relevant to one’s moral foundations.
+Individual differences in emotional reactions to moral events may lead those with opposing viewpoints to accuse one another that the other lacks concern for morality; these mutual accusations may create tension and conflict between people and groups in society.
+My research – which draws upon theories of moral emotions (Haidt, 2001; Tangney, Stuewig & Mashek, 2007), The Integrated Theory of Moral Conviction (Skitka et al., 2008), and Moral Foundations Theory (Haidt & Graham, 2007; Haidt & Joseph, 2004) – provides an explanation for why the intensity of emotional reactions to moral events varies.
+Using these theories, I developed a new model showing that political beliefs, which are connected to fundamental moral foundations, moderate the association between one’s general moral conviction and the intensity of emotional reactions to specific moral events.